json-schema-org/website/pages/draft-06/json-hyper-schema-release-notes.md

 ##### Proper use of `"targetSchema"`

-While `"targetSchema"` did not change its meaning in either recent draft, it has been widely misinterpreted.
-So it may feel like a change to use it as specified.
+Although 'targetSchema' has kept its meaning, its interpretation has varied.
+Therefore, using it as intended might feel like a modification

 Due to draft-04 emphasizing individual HTTP methods as `"method"` values, many users interpreted `"targetSchema"` as a hint of the response to the method in `"method"`.
 This was never correct; all drafts define this keyword as describing the representation of the target resource, which appears as a response to HTTP GET, but may or may not appear in other responses.